Manager’s Guide: 15 Steps – Review of Occupational Health Service Provision

 But why is it good when the company is paying for unnecessary health checks – why not spend the money on buying quieter machinery or dust dampening process controls – that would make much more sense, and be proactive for those working in the hazardous environments?

 The ability needed for the review will also depend on the types of risks you have in your company.
-For example, nuclear and railways are high risk and covered by regulations that need a specialist doctor’s input; because administration and call centres are considered low risk, and may not need any health monitoring at all.
+For example, nuclear and railways are high risk and covered by regulations that need a specialist doctor’s input; whereas administration and call centres are considered low risk, and may not need health monitoring at all.

 One thing is absolutely clear, do not check your OH provision with those already working in your organisation, as they will have a pre-set idea of how an OH service should look.
 You will need a set of fresh eyes, maybe a new start, maybe a new model of delivery.

 It’s important that the reviewer is not hampered by company politics or allegiances.
-In fact if you choose somebody already in the organisation, you may be wasting your time and money especially if they do not understand the professional and legal issues of occupational medicine.
+In fact, if you choose somebody already in the organisation, you may be wasting your time and money especially if they do not understand the professional and legal issues of occupational medicine.

 3. Set Your Budget